BBC RADIO 4: Allen Carr – the man who wanted to cure the world of smoking

 The BBC team interviewed Allen’s wife, Joyce Carr, as well as his close friends and colleagues Robin Hayley (now Chairman & Senior Therapist, Allen Carr’s Easyway) and John Dicey (now Worldwide CEO & Senior Therapist, Allen Carr’s Easyway).

-The program aims to take an objective and balanced look at what Allen Carr achieved in his lifetime and how his organisation and method have developed as part of his lasting legacy.
+The programme aims to take an objective and balanced look at what Allen Carr achieved in his lifetime and how his organisation and method have developed as part of his lasting legacy.

 BBC presenter John Waite and producer Simon Jacobs spent the day at Allen Carr’s Easyway’s Worldwide Head Office and London Centre in Raynes Park, sitting in on an Allen Carr’s Easyway to Stop Smoking Seminar, and meeting some of the participants throughout the day.